hemengke1997/vite-plugin-remix-flat-routes/docs/reference/plugin-api.md

 `@vitejs/plugin-react` hmr only support React components.
 Enable this option to hack the hmr to support react router data api

 You should install `@vitejs/plugin-react>=4.3.2`  or `@vitejs/plugin-react-swc>=3.6.0`

+If you have installed a plugin that meets the above conditions, we will automatically detect and enable the `reactRefresh` option.